Kilconnell: Kilconnell Abbey

 Kilconnell Abbey is a Franciscan friary, founded in 1414, by William O'Kelly, Lord of Uí Maine.
-Although in ruins, it is maintained by the Office of Public Works.
+The remains of the abbey are maintained by the Office of Public Works.
 The abbey is the burial place for the O'Kelly sept, whose family crest can be seen on some of the headstones.
 In the 1580s and 1590s, Charles Calthorpe, the Attorney General for Ireland, held the abbey on a 21-year lease.

 The Papal Nuncio Archbishop Giovanni Rinuccini stayed in the abbey on 20 June 1648 on his way back from the Confederation at Kilkenny.